-Parental consent must be obtained before personally identifiable information is used for any purpose other than meeting a requirement under the Education for All Handicapped Children Act or disclosed to anyone other than officials of agencies collecting or using this information.
+Parental consent must be obtained before personally identifiable information is used for any purpose other than meeting a requirement under the Individuals with Disabilities Education Act (IDEA) or disclosed to anyone other than officials of agencies collecting or using this information.
 The District may not release information from these records without parental consent except as provided in the Family Educational Rights and Privacy Act (FERPA).